Last updated on: July 16, 2025

 In my previous blog post, I discussed what EMDR therapy is and how it works.
-In this article, I will discuss how EMDR therapy can be used to help patients suffering from anxiety disorders.
+In this article, I will discuss how EMDR therapy for anxiety can help patients suffering from anxiety disorders.

 If you want to know more about therapeutic techniques to help with anxiety, traumas, toxic relationships or any other psychological issues, subscribe to the Guilt Free Mind.
 This way, I can notify you about the release of new blog posts.
 If you like videos, subscribe to the YouTube channel, Shruti’s Art Studio.
 Do not forget to ring the notification bell.